joel16/ElevenMPV/README.md

 - Pause/Play audio.
 - Shuffle/Repeat audio.
 - Next/Previous track in current working directory.
 - Display ID3v1 and ID3v2 metadata for MP3 files.
+Other tags are displayed for OGG, FLAC, OPUS and XM.
 - Basic touch support.
+- Seeking support using touch screen.
+(No support for OPUS)

 # Controls: